Mtanaka77/Spin_molecular_dynamics_by_microwave_magnetic_field/README.md

 ## Numerical Code, Parameters and Files

-1) @spin_SMD5a.f03: Dissipative spin molecular dynamics code, odd number of processors in the z direction.
+1) @spin_SMD5a.f03: Dissipative spin molecular dynamics.
+Odd number of processors in the z direction.
 Read the simulation code for details !!

 3) param_spinRL5.h: Parameters